wimgielis/PythonScript_NotepadPlusPlus/README.md

 - DuplicateAndIncrease (Alt-<):
 Duplicate the current line and increment each number with 1.
 Uses regex.

+- IncreaseNumbersInSelection (Ctrl-Alt-<):
+For the selected text, identify all numbers and increment with 1.
+Uses regex.

 - TM1Tools (Alt-f):
 4 tools.
 Remove empty lines, remove left of caret, rework hierarchy notations.
 Copy to the clipboard afterwards.